Fraternalilab/POPScomp/README.md

 are explained in the published papers on POPS and POPSCOMP.
 The POPScomp program unfies the two methods.

-There are several options to run POPScomp:
+There are several options to run POPScomp, refer to the Wiki for more details:
 1. Use our POPScomp *Shiny* server at http://popscomp.org:3838 .
 2. Download the POPScomp Docker image and use the *Shiny* App on your local computer without any further installation.
 3. Clone the POPScomp GitHub repository, compile POPSC and run the *Shiny* App on your local computer.